 Heather Peters is currently majoring in English with a minor in creative writing at the University of North Florida.
 Comic Relief is her second published story, the first being Lost Frankenstein for the online journal deadpaper.
 After graduation, Heather plans to frame her degrees and potentially hang them.
 She encourages practicing good dental hygiene, reading comic books, watching Bollywood, and feeding ducks (but not necessarily in that order)..

 Matt Randall is an economics major at the University of North Florida.
 He has an enthusiasm for Eastern philosophy and a penchant for conspiracy theories.
 He was born and raised in Jacksonville, Florida and would love to one day grow gills and disappear into the Atlantic Ocean..

 Michael Selvester graduated from UNF with a bachelor’s degree in English and is currently a first-year student at the University of Florida Levin College of Law.
 He spends too much time watching documentaries about the Civil War.
 Michael lives in Gainesville, Florida with his girlfriend Mandy, their two dogs and two chickens..

 Travis Wildes has a bachelor’s degree in English from the University of North Florida.
-His story Paper Wait was published in the literary journal Fiction Fix and his travel narrative Sidewalks won the 39th Annual UNF Writing Contest for the category of Creative Nonfiction.
+His story Paper Wait was published in issue seven of the literary journal Fiction Fix and his travel narrative Sidewalks won the 39th Annual UNF Writing Contest for the category of Creative Nonfiction.
 He is convinced The Rentals are the best music group ever..

 Andrew Wilkins was born in Jupiter, Florida.
 He attended the University of North Florida and graduated with a bachelor’s degree in English literature.
 He currently works as a freelance cinematographer and CGI artist in Jacksonville.